Eduard von Toll: Early life

 Toll graduated from the Imperial University of Dorpat (Tartu) as a zoologist in 1882.
-As a student, he had traveled to the Mediterranean and researched the fauna, flora and geology of Algeria and the Balearic Islands.
+As a student, he had travelled to the Mediterranean and researched the fauna, flora and geology of Algeria and the Balearic Islands.

 Expeditions and surveys

 In 1885–1886 Toll took part in an expedition to the New Siberian Islands, organized by the St. Petersburg Academy of Sciences and led by Alexander Bunge.
 Eduard Toll explored the Great Lyakhovsky Island, Bunge Land, Faddeyevsky Island, Kotelny Island, as well as the western shores of the New Siberia Island.
 In 1886 Toll thought that he had seen an unknown land north of Kotelny.
 He guessed that this was the so-called "Zemlya Sannikova" (Sannikov Land), a land that Yakov Sannikov and Matvei Gedenschtrom claimed to have seen during their 1808–1810 expedition, but whose existence had never been proved.

 Eduard Toll was among the first to report in detail about the abundance of Pleistocene fossils found within Bolshoy Lyakhovsky Island, one of the New Siberian Islands.
-Under a peat composed of water mosses covering what he described as "perpetual ice", now known to be permafrost, Baron von Toll found fragments of willow and the bones of post-Neogene mammals, like the shoulder-bone of a saber-toothed tiger.
-He also reported having found in a frozen, sandy clay layer and lying on its side, a complete tree of Alnus fruticosa 15 to 20 ft (4.5 to 6 m) in length, including roots, with leaves and cones adhering.
-Unfortunately, his reports have been frequently either misrepresented or badly garbled by popular accounts of his findings, stating it to be a plum tree of a different size.
+Under a peat composed of water mosses covering what he described as "perpetual ice", now known to be permafrost, Toll found fragments of willow and the bones of post-Neogene mammals, like the shoulder-bone of a sabre-toothed tiger.
+He also reported having found in a frozen, sandy clay layer and lying on its side, a complete Alnus fruticosa tree 15 to 20 ft (4.5 to 6 m) in length, including roots, with leaves and cones adhering.
+His reports have been frequently either misrepresented or badly garbled by popular accounts of his findings, stating it to be a plum tree of a different size.
 The academy appreciated the results of this expedition as "a true geographical deed".

 In 1893 Toll led an expedition of the Petersburg Academy of Sciences to the northern parts of Yakutia and explored the region between the lower reaches of the Lena and Khatanga Rivers.
-Eduard Toll became the first to map the plateau between the Anabar and Popigay Rivers and a mountain ridge between the Olenek and Anabar Rivers (which he named after Vasily Pronchischev).
+He became the first to map the plateau between the Anabar and Popigay Rivers and a mountain ridge between the Olenek and Anabar Rivers (which he named after Vasily Pronchischev).
 He also carried out geological surveys in the basins of the following rivers: Yana, Indigirka, and Kolyma.
-During one year and two days the expedition covered 25,000 km, of which 4,200 km were up the rivers, carrying out geodesic surveys en route.
-Owing to the difficulties of the expedition and his hard work, the Russian Academy of Sciences awarded Eduard v.
-Toll with the N.M.
+In one year and two days the expedition covered 25,000 km, of which 4,200 km were up the rivers, carrying out geodesic surveys en route.
+Owing to the difficulties of the expedition and his hard work, the Russian Academy of Sciences awarded Toll the N.M.
 Przhevalsky Large Silver Medal.

 In 1899 Toll took part in a voyage of the icebreaker Yermak under the command of Stepan Makarov to the shores of Spitsbergen.